f4llc0nn/NotARobot/README.md

 2) MS Office365 (Outlook, Word, Excel)
 3) Notepad
 4) Calc
-5) Snipping Tool

 ## Install
-Download compiled version from HERE or download AutoIT v3, do your changes and compile yourself into a binary file.
+Download compiled version from [here](https://github.com/0xleone/NotARobot/releases) or download AutoIT v3, do your changes and compile yourself into a binary file.

 ## Usage
 Just run the compiled app.
 It will randomly close after a while (Exit Status = 0).\